- Search The Registry

 - My Account

-*Teddy Pendergrass was born on this date 1950.
+*Teddy Pendergrass was born on this date in 1950.
 He was a Black singer and entertainer.

 Theodore DeReese Pendergrass Jr. was born in Kingstree, S.C., and moved to Philadelphia as an infant with his mother, Ida Pendergrass.
-Growing up in North Philadelphia, Pendergrass was steeped in both gospel and soul music.
-He was 2 years old when he first stood on a chair to sing at a storefront Holiness church.
+Growing up in North Philadelphia, Pendergrass was steeped in gospel and soul music.
+He was two years old when he first stood on a chair to sing at a storefront Holiness church.
 With his mother’s encouragement, he often attended church seven days a week.
 But he was also drawn to the Uptown Theater, which presented top performers on the R&B tour.
 When he was a teenager, his mother gave him a set of drums, and he taught himself to play them.

 Pendergrass dropped out of high school to become a musician, working with R&B and doo-wop groups.
 In 1969 he joined Harold Melvin and the Blue Notes, a vocal group working in Philadelphia since the mid-1950s.
 He soon moved from the drums to lead vocals.
-Kenneth Gamble and Leon A. Huff, a Black songwriting and production team had noticed Pendergrass while preparing for a Blue Notes recording session as the band’s drummer.
+Kenneth Gamble and Leon A. Huff, a Black songwriting and production team, had noticed Pendergrass while preparing for a Blue Notes recording session as the band’s drummer.

 Signed to Philadelphia International, Harold Melvin, and the Blue Notes had a string of hits in the ’70s with Pendergrass singing lead, including “If You Don’t Know Me by Now” in 1972, “The Love I Lost” in 1973 and “Bad Luck” and “Wake Up Everybody,” both in 1975.
 But there was increasing friction between Pendergrass and Melvin, and in 1975 Pendergrass left the group.
 By the late ’70s, Pendergrass’s concerts, some of them presented for women only, drew screaming, ecstatic crowds.
 Women would fling teddy bears and lingerie onstage.